jpavley/Book-Binder/FEATURES.md

 # Features

+_Note: Need to update to include the idea of showing all the books in a Series Object.
+This means a detail view for series as well as books.
+So now we're looking at a four or five view app as we'll want to separate capture from Book Object Detail View as well.
+Capture view enables shooting a photo to add a book to a collection.
+Capturing may create or extend a Series Object and well as alway create a Book Event.
+The new list of views are: Capture, Book Detail, Timeline, Summary, and Series Overview._

 ## Views

  Book Binder has three views: Detail, Timeline, and Summary.
 These views enable users to manage their collections at the book and series level as well as well as a chronological feed or a ordered list.

 ## Detail View

  Detail view enable the user to manage their books.
 Detail view is a sub-view of